LD0720/Double-Big-Harvard-combo-large-arithmetic-shifts/README.md

 # Double-Big-Harvard-combo-large-arithmetic-shifts
 ## Memory Architecture
 a) Architecture: Harvard
 • Harvard Architecture is the digital computer architecture whose design is based on the concept where there are separate storage and separate buses (signal path) for instruction and data.
 It was basically developed to overcome the bottleneck of Von Neumann Architecture.
 b) Instruction Memory Size: 1024 * 16
-Instruction Memory
-1024
-Rows
-16 Bits / Row
-• The instruction memory addresses are from 0 to 210 􀀀 1 (0 to 1023).
+• The instruction memory addresses are from 0 to 2^10 - 1 (0 to 1023).
 • Each memory block (row) contains 1 word which is 16 bits (2 bytes).
 • The instruction memory is word addressable.
 • The program instructions are stored in the instruction memory.
 c) Data Memory Size: 2048 * 8
-Data Memory
-2048
-Rows
-8 Bits / Row
-• The data memory addresses are from 0 to 211 􀀀 1 (0 to 2047).
+• The data memory addresses are from 0 to 2^11 - 1 (0 to 2047).
 • Each memory block (row) contains 1 word which is 8 bits (1 byte).
 • The data memory is word/byte addressable (1 word = 1 byte).
 • The data is stored in the data memory.